 Please click here to pay your bill online.

 Destruction of Medical Records

 It is the policy of Rehabilitation Hospital of Southern New Mexico to authorize the disposal of any medical records on or after the tenth (10th) anniversary of the date on which you, the patient, were last treated at this facility.

-If you, the patient, were younger than 18 years of age when you were last treated, Rehabilitation Hospital of Southern New Mexico may authorize the disposal of medical records relating to you, the patient, on or after the date allowed by State law, or after the tenth (10th) anniversary of the date on which you were last treated, whichever date is later.
+If you, the patient, are younger than 18 years of age when you were last treated, Rehabilitation Hospital of Southern New Mexico may authorize the disposal of medical records relating to you, the patient, on or after the date of your twentieth (20th) birthday, or after the tenth (10th) anniversary of the date on which you were last treated, whichever date is later.